brandur/sorg/content/articles/idempotency-keys.md

 Implementations that need to make synchronous changes in foreign state (i.e. outside of a local ACID store) are somewhat more difficult to design.
-A basic example of this is if an app needs to make a Stripe to create a charge and needs to know in-band whether it went through so that it can decide whether to proffer some good or service.
+A basic example of this is if an app needs to make a Stripe request to create a charge and needs to know in-band whether it went through so that it can decide whether to proffer some good or service.
 To guarantee idempotency on this type of endpoint we'll need